JohnsonKayati/gpt2-from-scratch/README.md

 ##  Motivation

 The goal of this project was to **recreate GPT-2 from scratch** to gain a real, working understanding of how large-scale transformers operate.
-Every component — from embeddings to attention to loss computation — was implemented manually to demystify the black box and optimize for real-world performance.
+Every component from embeddings to attention to loss computation was implemented manually to demystify the black box and optimize for real world performance.

 ---

 ##  Architecture Overview

-- **Decoder-only transformer** modeled after GPT-2
+- **Decoder only transformer** modeled after GPT-2
-- Multi-head masked self-attention
+- Multihead masked self attention
-- Position-wise feedforward layers
+- Position wise feedforward layers
 - **Residual connections** and **layer normalization** throughout
 - Learned positional embeddings
 - Fully compatible with autoregressive language modeling